HELOC or Cash-Out Financing: What's The Difference?

 A cash-out refinance is a type of mortgage refinancing.
 Here's how it works: you apply for a new loan that's greater than the amount of your existing mortgage but less than the current value of your home.
 You then use the money from the new loan to repay your original mortgage — and pocket the rest of the cash to use as you please.
 Then, you continue making monthly mortgage payments until the loan is repaid in full.

 With cash-out refinancing, you make monthly payments at a set interest rate until the amount you borrowed is repaid.
 While there are different loan terms you can choose from when you refinance, the most common are 15-year and 30-year loans.

-A HELOC, or home equity line of credit, is a line of credit that's based on the equity in your home and separate from your mortgage.
+A HELOC, or home equity line of credit, is a line of credit that's based on the equity in your home, and a HELOC is separate from your mortgage.
 The equity in your home serves as collateral for this line of credit.

 Which is right for you?